 I believe that public policy can improve people’s lives if it is based on research, evidence and experience.
 I also believe that public policy is necessary to address equity gaps that will never be closed without focused effort.
 That is why I founded HCM Strategists – to help create public policy that improves everyone’s ability to receive a high quality education and healthcare.

 Terrell Halaska Dunn

 As one of the founding partners of HCM Strategists, Terrell Halaska Dunn envisioned a mission-driven public policy firm that worked hand-in-hand with clients to improve people’s lives through good policy.
-The result was a joining of forces with Kristin Hultquist and Michael Manganiello to form a unique, values-based firm that offers organizations a trusted, strategic partner in the pursuit of positive change.
-An expert at strategy development and relationship building, Terrell serves as the managing partner for the firm, leads the firm’s support of several education clients and provides strategic guidance to HCM’s health team.
+The result was creating a unique, values-based firm that offers organizations a trusted, strategic partner in the pursuit of positive change.
+An expert at strategy development and relationship building, Terrell serves as the managing partner for the firm and leads the firm’s support of several education clients.

 Leading up to her work with HCM, Terrell was confirmed by the United States Senate in 2005 as assistant secretary of education for legislation and congressional affairs, serving as a member of Margaret Spellings executive team and as the department’s top negotiator with Congress.